-Additional Updates
+Additional Updates by the Planning Commission

 The Commission also made several clarifying edits to Section 2209 (Lot Split Standards).
-A sentence and figure were added to this section of the code to clarify how the slope lines are calculated when splitting a hillside lot.
-Also, Figure 4 and Figure 5 were updated to clarify the code requirements.
+A sentence and figure were added to this section of the Code to clarify how the slope lines are calculated when splitting a hillside lot.
+Also, Figure 4 and Figure 5 were updated to clarify the Code requirements.